The problem

 Two things need to happen at once: building alternatives, and changing the rules.
 Federated tools, open protocols, community infrastructure.
 But also law, public procurement, standards bodies.
 One without the other is not enough.

 The tools already exist: federated social networks, community-controlled infrastructure, open-source stacks, data cooperatives, public interest technology.
-The work is to connect what exists, scale it, and defend it.
+The work is to connect what exists, grow it through federation, and defend it.
 The barriers are real, switching costs, network effects, lack of resources, but they are not insurmountable when people act together.

 -

 Use federated tools.
-Host your own services where you can.
+Choose services where you are a user, not a product.
+Paying for something is sometimes the most radical choice you can make.
 Stop feeding the monopolies you have alternatives to.

 -